rajaravivarma-r/arival-assignment/README.md

 * Make sure a valid `EMAIL_SENDER` email is set
 * The mailjet credentials can be sourced into the container environment directly

-## Running background jobs
-* Run `bundle exec sidekiq -r ./config/sidekiq_config.rb` in one of the docker containers

 ## Linting
 * Run `bundle exec rubocop` or `bundle exec rubocop -A`(!!will autocorrect the files!!) in one of the docker containers